itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 3. It prompts the user for confirmation before installing or updating
 4. It creates a backup of the existing installation before updating
 5. It restores the backup if the update fails
+6. It offers to safely terminate all Cursor processes if they're running

 This approach ensures that:
 - Users are aware of what version they're updating to
 - No data is lost during the update process
 - The update only proceeds with explicit user consent
+- Background processes are properly handled

 ### URL Selection